This post was originally written in 2017 and updated in February 2021.

 Course Lessons or Lectures

-An online writing course can’t just rely on student production of material for critique.
-The instructor needs to provide writing instruction in some form, usually on a weekly basis.
+An online writing course should avoid relying on student production of material for critique (as in a traditional university writing workshop).
+The instructor should offer writing instruction in some form, usually on a weekly basis.
 What constitutes a lecture can be very flexible.
 It might be:

 - A live video conference session using software such as Zoom (and recorded for students who can’t attend).
 This is usually the most intimidating for new online instructors, as well as experienced—it’s more or less like doing a live webinar.
 I don’t recommend that you be merely a talking head, but that you have visuals to share, and budget plenty of Q&A/break time.